 Another option would be to bring on a partner.
 That individual or organization might provide you with a second facility and additional services.
 Even if your partner has similar skills but brings better operational or marketing strengths to the table, the business can grow.
 You also may be tired of shouldering all the responsibilities of running the business and look forward to sharing responsibilities.

-But there are pros and cons to partnership and you should carefully consider them before moving ahead to make sure a partner answers your needs and whoever you consider is right.
+But there are pros and cons to the partnership, and you should carefully consider them before moving ahead to make sure a partner answers your needs and whoever you consider is right.

 Consider the partnership pros

-- Profits are shared so be sure that each party is pulling their weight
+Profits are shared, so be sure that each party is pulling its weight.

 Make the right choice

-Seek shared values: Be sure you share the same values, ethics and philosophy with a potential partner.
-While personality and chemistry are important; they mean little if you don’t have the same values.
+Be sure you share the same values, ethics, and philosophy with a potential partner.
+While personality and chemistry are important, they mean little if you don’t have the same values.

-Share goals: Shared goals are essential to a good partnership.
-Both of you also have to be committed to putting the necessary effort behind the partnership to achieve success.
+Shared goals are essential to a good partnership.
+Both of you also have to be committed to putting the partnership's necessary effort to achieve success.